- Free version: Yes

 - Best features: Brandable, multistreaming, engagement tools, chroma key, etc.

-BEST FOR SOCIAL MEDIA SIMULCASTING
+SOCIAL MEDIA SIMULCASTING

 - Simple to use